groves/yarrgs/README.md

 a flag eg `-r` or `--recursive` for the `recursive` field above.
 Flags are always the first letter of the field for the short option and the full field for the long option.

-If a field has a `@Positonal` annotation, that means it's a required argument in a particular position on the command line. `@Positional(0)`, like on the `sourceFiles` field, means the first non-optional field is used for it. `@Positional(1)` would come after that field.
+If a field has a `@Positional` annotation, that means it's a required argument in a particular position on the command line. `@Positional(0)`, like on the `sourceFiles` field, means the first non-optional field is used for it. `@Positional(1)` would come after that field.